So Merry Christmas!

 Proprioception: The Takeaway

 Don’t allow your physical intelligence to get stupid.
 Realize that being too dependent on technology and dumbing down your ability to problem solve is not a good thing.
 Take the time to engage in movements that challenge your coordination and skills.

-Kettlebell cleans, rotational bodyweight movements, and medicine ball throws and catches can be utilized in an effective way to elevate both fitness and the development of your proprioceptive sixth sense!
+Learn to effectively utilize kettlebell cleans, rotational bodyweight movements, and medicine ball throws.
+These can elevate both fitness and the development of your proprioceptive sixth sense!

 Are you training to enhance your sixth sense?

 If so what are you doing to step up your game?